ArnaudBuchholz/reserve/doc/testing ui5/Executing tests.md

 Each hook provides **information about the current event**.
 For instance, when the test suite begins, an object containing the **number of tests** to execute (member `totalTests`) is passed to the callback.
 The same way, when a test ends, the parameter contains information about the number of **passed** (member `passed`) and **failed** (member `failed`) **assertions**.

-As we run the tests by starting a browser with the test page URL, it is possible to monitor the execution by leveraging these hooks.
+As we run the tests by starting a browser with the test page URL, it is possible to **monitor the execution** by leveraging these hooks.

-Using dedicated endpoints, we can send back this information to the runner.
+Using **dedicated endpoints**, we can send back this information to the runner.

 ```javascript
 (function () {